awsdocs/aws-lambda-developer-guide/doc_source/ruby-logging.md

 1. Choose the first stream in the list\.

-To output logs from your function code, you can use `puts` statements, or any logging library that writes to `stdout` or `stderr`\.
+Each log stream corresponds to an [instance of your function](running-lambda-code.md)\.
+New streams appear when you update your function and when additional instances are created to handle multiple concurrent invocations\.
+To find logs for specific invocations, you can instrument your function with X\-Ray and record details about the request and log stream in the trace\.
+For a sample application that correlates logs and traces with X\-Ray, see [Error Processor Sample Application for AWS Lambda](sample-errorprocessor.md)\.

 To get logs for an invocation from the command line, use the `--log-type` option\.
 The response includes a `LogResult` field that contains up to 4 KB of base64\-encoded logs from the invocation\.

 ```
-$ aws lambda invoke --function-name ruby-function out --log-type Tail
+$ aws lambda invoke --function-name my-function out --log-type Tail
 {
     "StatusCode": 200,
     "LogResult": "U1RBUlQgUmVxdWVzdElkOiA4N2QwNDRiOC1mMTU0LTExZTgtOGNkYS0yOTc0YzVlNGZiMjEgVmVyc2lvb...",